Cryptocurrency : Excessive fees for Bitcoin transactions? This is what exchanges do

 Some more than others.
 But most of the big bitcoin exchanges have this practice of overpaying.
 We can also see it in the addresses of exchanges such as Huobi or Bittrex, for example.

-Bittrex transaction, in line with the block average but well above the minimum commission.
+Bittrex transaction, in line with the block average but well above the minimum fee.
 Source: mempool.space.

 If you have run into excessive fees to send a few dollars in BTC from your wallet, you may be falling victim to inflated fees by exchanges and other users of the Bitcoin network.